|| Support Staff|

 Hometown: Sweetwater, Texas

-Tory Stephens is in his 15th year as a strength and conditioning coach at Texas Tech and his fifth year as associate head strength coach and head of nutrition and supplementation.
+Tory Stephens is in his 17th year as a strength and conditioning coach at Texas Tech and his second year as the director of strength and conditioning, sports nutrition.

 Along with baseball, Stephens also oversees women's basketball, football and soccer.
 He is a certified member of the Collegiate Strength & Conditioning Coaches Association.